 When Payday Loans first came to the UK, in about 2006, they were welcomed with open arms.
-After all here was a solution to a problem we have all faced, being bit short of cash in the middle of the month.
+After all there was a solution to a problem we have all faced, being a bit short of cash in the middle of the month.
 The idea was great, you ran out of cash in the middle of the month, so you borrowed just enough to see yourself through to the next payday, paying a small amount of interest for the advance.

 Great in theory, but in practice it did not work.

 The cost of making payday loans is high.
 Firstly the company needs to be authorised and regulated and this costs money, then they need to have a building, people, computer systems and all that sort of thing and that costs money.